 Once the RPP supply cost has been determined, the next step in setting tier prices is to forecast the expected ratio of consumption between the lower (RPCM{T1}) and higher tier price (RPCM{T2}).
-Based on historical data (which show a shift in consumption from the higher to the lower tier), the OEB forecasts the ratio to be 63% RPCM{T1} and 37% RPCM{T2} over the RPP period, this is updated from 61% and 39%, respectively.
+There has been no significant change in Tier consumption patterns, so the OEB forecasts the same ratio as was used as in the previous RPP rate-setting: 63% RPCM{T1} and 37% RPCM{T2}.